 We have partnered with Conidia to allow our customers streamlined access to all necessary resources for fungal identification from one trusted vendor.
 Using Conidia agar plates for fungi, along with our robust sample preparation protocols, will yield the most accurate identification results.

 Why are Conidia agar plates for fungi recommended for sample submission?

-The IDFP agar plates for fungi support sample processing by preventing agar from being harvested with the fungal mycelia.
+The IDFP agar plates for fungi support sample processing by promoting faster fungal growth and preventing agar from being harvested with the fungal mycelia.
 This results in cleaner spectral generation and more efficient PCR, which leads to higher ID rates.